fakedrtom/SVAFotate/README.md

 **annotate**

-Adds AF related metrics to your SV VCF based on overlapping matches between SVs in an input VCF and SVs in a provided BED file.
-This is the main functionality of SVAFotate.
+This is the main functionality of SVAFotate and adds AF related metrics to your SV VCF based on overlapping matches between SVs in an input VCF and SVs in a provided BED file.

 ```
 svafotate annotate -h